puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 ## System network settings

 The Microsoft Edge network stack uses the system network settings by default.
 Users and administrators can control the network settings of all applications.
-These settings include:

-- proxy settings
-- certificate and private key stores
+These settings include *proxy settings*, and *certificate and private key stores*.

 There are scenarios where users request an alternative to using the system’s default proxy settings.
-To support these scenarios,  Edge supports command-line options that you can use to configure custom proxy settings.
+To support these scenarios, Microsoft Edge supports command-line options that you can use to configure custom proxy settings.

 These command-line options apply to the following policies in the **Proxy server** group: